Does caffeine affect glaucoma?

-There is considerable evidence that drinking caffeinated beverages, including coffee, causes eye pressure to go up, with even just one cup of coffee.
+There is considerable evidence that drinking caffeinated beverages, including coffee, causes eye pressure, often called intraocular pressure, to go up, with even just one cup of coffee.

 This effect is highest in glaucoma patients and people at risk for glaucoma.

 However, eye pressure goes up only a small amount, so it is probably not a significant risk for people who do not suffer from glaucoma.

 Does caffeine intake increase the risk of developing glaucoma?

 For people at risk of exfoliation glaucoma (a type of open angle glaucoma where some flake-like deposits are seen on the lens of the eye), drinking caffeine is associated with an increased risk of exfoliation glaucoma.